 Yukon Gold Potatoes

-Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce.
-Cut potatoes into ½-inch-thick wedges.
+• Adjust rack to top position and preheat oven to 425 degrees.
+Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Trim and thinly slice scallions, separating whites from greens.
-Zest and halve lemon (for 4 servings, zest 1 lemon and halve both).
+Zest and halve lemon (for 4 servings, zest one and halve both).

-Toss potatoes on a baking sheet with a large drizzle of olive oil and half the OLD BAY® Seasoning (you’ll use the rest later).
-(TIP: No need to add salt or pepper here—it’s already in the seasoning.)
-Roast on top rack until browned and tender, 20-25 minutes.
+• Toss potatoes on a baking sheet with a large drizzle of olive oil, half the paprika, half the garlic powder (you’ll use the rest of each spice later), salt, and pepper. • Roast on top rack until browned and tender, 20-25 minutes.

-While potatoes roast, in a medium bowl, combine mayonnaise, sour cream, juice from half the lemon (whole lemon for 4 servings), half the celery salt (you’ll use the rest later), and 1½ tsp sugar (3 tsp for 4).
-Add coleslaw and scallion greens; toss to coat.
+• Meanwhile, in a medium bowl, combine mayonnaise, sour cream, juice from half the lemon (whole lemon for 4 servings), half the celery salt (you’ll use the rest later), and 1½ tsp sugar (3 tsp for 4).
+Add cabbage and scallion greens; toss to coat.
+Season generously with salt and pepper.
 Set aside to marinate.

-Place 1 TBSP butter (2 TBSP for 4 servings) in a small microwave-safe bowl; microwave until melted, 30 seconds.
-Slice baguettes lengthwise, stopping before you get all the way through.
+• Place 1 TBSP butter (2 TBSP for 4 servings) in a small microwave- safe bowl; microwave until melted, 30 seconds. • Slice baguettes lengthwise, stopping before you get all the way through.
 (Alternatively, halve buns lengthwise.)
-Spread melted butter onto cut sides of buns; toast until golden brown.
+Spread melted butter onto cut sides of buns.
+Place cut sides up directly on oven rack (or use a baking sheet); toast until golden brown.

-While buns toast, rinse shrimp under cold water; pat dry with paper towels.
-Toss in a second medium bowl with a large drizzle of olive oil and remaining OLD BAY® Seasoning and celery salt.
-Heat a large drizzle of olive oil in a large pan over medium-high heat.
+• While buns toast, rinse shrimp* under cold water; pat dry with paper towels.
+Toss in a second medium bowl with a large drizzle of olive oil, a big pinch of salt and pepper, remaining paprika, remaining garlic powder, and remaining celery salt. • Heat a large drizzle of olive oil in a large pan over medium-high heat.
 Once hot, add shrimp and scallion whites.
-Cook, stirring occasionally, until shrimp is opaque and cooked through, 3-4 minutes.
-Turn off heat.
-Stir in 1 TBSP butter (2 TBSP for 4 servings) and lemon zest to taste.
+Cook, stirring occasionally, until shrimp is opaque and cooked through, 3-4 minutes. • Turn off heat; stir in 1 TBSP butter (2 TBSP for 4 servings) and lemon zest to taste.

-Fill toasted buns with shrimp.
+• Fill toasted buns with shrimp.
 Top with as much slaw as you like.
-Drizzle with hot sauce if desired.
-Divide between plates with potato wedges.
+Drizzle with hot sauce if desired. • Divide rolls between plates along with potato wedges.
 Slice remaining lemon into wedges and serve on the side.
-TIP: If you’ve got some, serve with ketchup for dipping.
+TIP: If you have ketchup on hand, serve some on the side for dipping.